CIRCL/AIL-framework/README.md

 cd bin/
 ./LAUNCH.sh
 ```
-The default [installing_deps.sh](./installing_deps.sh) is for Debian and Ubuntu based distribution.
+The default [installing_deps.sh](./installing_deps.sh) is for Debian and Ubuntu based distributions.
 For Arch
-linux based distribution, you can replace it with [installing_deps_archlinux.sh](./installing_deps_archlinux.sh).
+linux based distributions, you can replace it with [installing_deps_archlinux.sh](./installing_deps_archlinux.sh).

-There is also a [Travis file](.travis.yml) used for automating the installation that can be used to build and install AIL on other
+There is also a [Travis file](.travis.yml) used for automating the installation that can be used to build and install AIL on other systems.
-systems.

 Starting AIL web interface
 --------------------------

-To start with the web interface, you need to fetch the required Javascript/CSS files:
+To start the web interface, you first need to fetch the required Javascript/CSS files:

 ```
 cd $AILENV